-There is no “best” method of speech therapy for stuttering.
-While most treatment approaches work for some people who stutter, no single method works for everyone, regardless of the advertising claims for some therapies.
+It’s important to note, there is no “best” method of speech therapy for stuttering.
+While most treatment approaches help people who stutter, no single method works for everyone, regardless of the advertising claims for some therapies.
 Research shows that people who stutter see the most successful treatment outcomes when:

 - The clinician is experienced in working with people who stutter; and

 - The clinician and client have a “therapeutic alliance” that enables them to work well together.

 The NSA highly recommends you speak with potential SLPs and ask about their experience and comfort level with people who stutter, their treatment approaches, and their expected outcomes after therapy.
 Often, the specific questions you ask are not as important as your level of confidence that the SLP is the right one for you.
 Many SLPs will offer a consultation prior to initiating therapy in which you can ask questions and gauge your own comfort level in working with this professional.

 Speech-Language Pathologist Referral List

 The Specialty Board on Fluency Disorders maintains a list of SLPs who have advanced training in stuttering and meet peer-reviewed standards as board-recognized specialists.
 They also offer tips on choosing an SLP and specific questions to ask to help you select the right therapist.